davidlamprecht/rdf-gnn-recommendation/README.md

 * [Task Recommendation](./task-recommendation) using LPWC.

-#### In the anonymous GitHub, please open the folder from the directory tree on the left side.

 The GNN-based recommendation scripts for the homogeneous, bipartite, and heterogeneous graph settings have the following structure (depending on whether GraphSAGE, GAT or HGT is used as GNN architecture):
 * 01_one-hot-encoding-{graphsage/gat/hgt}.py